vivarni/Vivarni.CBE/README.md

 dotnet add package Vivarni.CBE.Sqlite    # if you're using Sqlite dotnet add package Vivarni.CBE.Oracle    # if you're using Oracle
 ```

-### 3. Example (Sqlite)

-Configure services and run a sync.
+add your configuration to your `IServiceCollection`.
 Adjust connection string, schema, and source for your environment.
 You can then

 ```csharp
 using Microsoft.Data.Sqlite;